The Infraspinatus, supraspinatus, and subscapularis muscles are part of the rotator cuff muscles in the shoulder area.

 The pain of a lesion in the minor round muscle can be confused with shoulder bursitis.

-The pain present in the minor round muscle is produced by tearing and can be acute or chronic, caused by a sudden movement of the arm.
+The pain present in the minor round muscle is produced by tearing and can be acute or chronic, caused by a sudden arm movement.

 Because of the disposition of the minor round muscle, it is injured by the efforts made when the movement of throwing objects with the arm occurs or as a consequence of a trauma caused by a direct impact on the muscle.